walmartlabs/zECS/Installation.md

 1. Submit the CONFIG job.
 It should complete with return code 0.
 The remaining jobs and CSD definitions have been customized.

-1. Assemble the source (Optional).
+1. Assemble the source.
 An assembly and link job has been provided to assemble the programs used for ZECS.
+You may use the supplied job or use your own job.
     1. Using ASMZECS.
-The provided job ASMZECS utilizes the DFHEITAL proc from IBM for tranlating CICS commands.
-The DFHEITAL proc must be customized and available in the library specified earlier in the @proc_lib@ configuration item.
+The provided job ASMZECS utilizes the DFHEITAL and DFHYITVL procs from IBM for tranlating CICS commands.
+The DFHEITAL and DFHYITVL procs must be customized and available in the library specified earlier in the
+    @proc_lib@ configuration item.
 Submit the ASMZECS job.
-It should end with return code 0.
+It should end with return code 4 or less.
     1. Using your own assembly/compile and link jobs.
 If you wish to use your own assembly/compile jobs, here is a list of programs and their languages.
 Copybooks ZECSZFC and ZECSZKC will need to be available for Cobol compiles.
         1. ZECSNC   *Assembler*